acidbubbles/vam-keybindings/README.md

 This plugin is still being actively developed!
 Here are some gotchas:

 - A lot of keybindings are controlled by Virt-A-Mate.
 The next version will allow Keybindings to take control over those shortcuts too, thanks to [Meshed being very responsive](https://hub.virtamate.com/threads/1-20-1-6-ability-to-disable-or-override-built-in-shortcuts-quick-win.3841/#post-9675)!
-- If you bound a shortcut to a scene command, when that command is not available the binding will be "hidden" and cannot be edited.
-- Only actions can be invoked.
-Eventually floats and toggles could be implemented.
-- There is no search (yet) in the keybindings screen, so there might be some scrolling involved.
 - Not all useful commands have been implemented, let me know if some of your favorites might be missing!
 Naming is also subject to change.

 ## Integrating your plugins